 For lunch, before heading to Sóller to admire its stunning cathedral, consider stopping at Cala Deìa for a meal at the renowned Caùs Patró March restaurant, known for its enchanting setting.
 In the late afternoon, make your way to Port de Sóller, where you can enjoy dinner.
 A restaurant that caught my attention is NENI Mallorca.

-Day 5: Your choice depending on your interests!
+Day 5: Your choice depending on what you liked most so far

 As a final piece of advice, I recommend avoiding certain areas in Mallorca that are heavily impacted by mass tourism, particularly the entire southwest of the island, including Palma de Mallorca, as well as the bay of Alcùdia.

-That wraps up your 5-day itinerary in Mallorca!
+That wraps up our Mallorca 5-day itinerary!
 I hope you’ve enjoyed pre-exploring this beautiful island with me, I personally loved this island and I wouldn’t hesitate to return to discover even more of its hidden treasures.
 If you have any questions or need further information, please feel free to reach out to me on Instagram @thebeachmuse 💙